 In the following days further airborne assaults were intended to hold open a corridor for the Eighth Army, as it advanced up the coast of Sicily seizing port after port.

-Operation Ladbroke was the first mass use of gliders by the Allies, and many mistakes were made.
 Less than a year later, during the D-Day invasion of Normandy, lessons learned in Sicily helped Allied airborne forces perform yet more outstanding feats of arms.
 Later still, at Arnhem, Montgomery repeated his strategy of an airborne-held corridor.
 It was a strategy first employed by the Germans during their invasion of Holland.